mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 A friend and I had some extra time over the past couple of days, and we figured it would be fun to explore the problem.
 As it turns out, the algorithm is a good way to build an understanding for low-level performance optimizations, in particular the role of dependency chain latency.

+If you haven't read Lemire's post yet, I would suggest at least giving it a quick glance.

 ## Notes

 I should point out a few things about the benchmarking code provided by Lemire, that you might find useful if you decide to experiment yourself: